JPSC-PDRC-KEIO/jpscdocs_en/married/housing.rst

      - | 1	I purchased it with all of my money. (including a loan)
        | 2	I purchased it with the financial support from my or/and my husband's parent(s)
        | 3	I purchased it under wife's or husband's and her or his parent's(s’) joint names
-       | 4	I  received  it  as  a  donation  from  my  or  my husband's parent(s)
+       | 4	I received it as a  onation from my or my husband's parent(s)
        | 5	I inherited it from my or my husband's parent(s)
        | 6	Other (Specify	)"
    * - | [If you answered 2-5 in B5]